Gender inequality: Change in Gender Equality

 Gender equality started to drastically change in America when women gained the right to vote in 1920.
-Women’s rights were strengthened after this milestone including "the flapper which symbolized the personal freedom trumpeted by the emerging mass culture, including a freer approach to relationships with the opposite sex."
-After the first International Women’s conference in 1975, women had more avenues to advocate for their rights globally.
-In 1995, following the fourth International Women’s Conference in Beijing China, "American women no longer needed to stop their activism at the border or limit it to one gender.
+Women's rights were strengthened after this milestone including "the flapper which symbolized the personal freedom trumpeted by the emerging mass culture, including a freer approach to relationships with the opposite sex."
+After the first International Women's conference in 1975, women had more avenues to advocate for their rights globally.
+In 1995, following the fourth International Women's Conference in Beijing China, "American women no longer needed to stop their activism at the border or limit it to one gender.
 They were now part of a truly global community."
 However, gender inequality is still ongoing today.
 Some examples include women working longer hours than men, women suffering from education inequality throughout the world, being unable to express themselves freely, and being underpaid for performing the same as men.
 In a study about how to best achieve gender equality by political scholars, Kristen Renwickrenwick Monroe, Jenny Choi, Emily Howell, Chloe Lampros-Monroe, Crystal Trejo, and Valentina Perez, many policies are recommended as to best reach equity.
 Some of these policies include hiring and appointing qualified women to positions of power, providing mentoring programs, promoting salary equity programs, and encouraging and helping implement a shift in knowledge about different cultures, genders, races, and sexualties.

-Gender inequalities in relation to technology
+In relation to technology

 One survey showed that men rate their technological skills in activities such as basic computer functions and online participatory communication higher than women.
 However, this study was a self-reporting study, where men evaluate themselves on their own perceived capabilities.
 It thus is not data based on actual ability, but merely perceived ability, as participants' ability was not assessed.
 Additionally, this study is inevitably subject to the significant bias associated with self-reported data.

 In contrary to such findings, a carefully controlled study that analyzed data sets from 25 developing countries led to the consistent finding that the reason why fewer women access and use digital technology is a direct result of their unfavorable conditions and ongoing discrimination with respect to employment, education and income.
 When controlling for these variables, women turn out to be more active users of digital tools than men.
 This turns the alleged digital gender divide into an opportunity: given women's affinity for information and communications technology (ICT), and given that digital technologies are tools that can improve living conditions, ICT represents a concrete and tangible opportunity to tackle longstanding challenges of gender inequalities in developing countries, including access to employment, income, education and health services.